• Home

 Although she misses her son and daughter -in-law in Brooklyn, Sherry adores spending time with her SF family—her daughter, daughter-in-law and her very funny 18-month-old grandson, Leon.
 She loves reading, listening to podcasts, walking, playing pickleball and most of all, playing the piano.

-Nancy is a travel industry veteran with a distinguished career that spans four decades.
-As Chief Travel Officer, Nancy was responsible for developing ‘everything travel’ at TripActions.
-Before joining TripActions in 2016, Nancy was President & COO at S.R.
-Travel (a corporate travel management company), held executive roles at McCord Travel Management and was CEO at Premier Travel Center.
+Nancy Atkinson Mulligan is a travel industry veteran with a distinguished career that spans four decades.
+Before retiring in 2019 as Chief Travel Officer for Navan/TripActions, Nancy was responsible for developing ‘everything travel’.
+Beginning with the operational fulfillment model, creating the initial stages of the global support team, developing the supplier strategy and creating the Meetings & Events program.
+Before joining Navan/TripActions in 2016, Nancy was President & COO at S.R.
+Travel (a corporate travel management company), held executive roles at McCord Travel Management and was CEO at Premier Travel Center, which was later acquired by McCord Travel Management.
+WINiT by GBTA honored Nancy in 2019 as one of the Top 40 Women in Travel.
+The San Francisco Business Times recognized Nancy’s accomplishments honoring her with its Women in Leadership Award in 1998, 1999, 2000 and 2017.

 After teaching 1st grade and kindergarten for five years, Joanne and her husband, Joel, moved to Sonoma in 2011 to start their family (reminding Joanne of the one-high-school town she was raised in).